What Happens If You Do Not Respond To A Subpoena

 For example, the party may be required to request a protective order from the court to limit the use and disclosure of confidential information.

-If you are subject to a confidentiality agreement and are served with a subpoena, it is important to consult with an attorney to determine your obligations and options.
-An attorney can help you evaluate the terms of the confidentiality agreement and the requirements of the subpoena to determine the best course of action.
+If you are subject to a confidentiality agreement and receive a subpoena, it is crucial to seek advice from an attorney.
+They can assist in assessing your obligations and options.
+By examining the terms of the confidentiality agreement alongside the subpoena’s requirements, you can determine the most suitable course of action with legal guidance.

 Need Help?
 Call Us Now!

-You may choose to have your appointment with one of our experienced criminal law attorneys via Zoom, via google meet, email, or come into our office and have an in-person appointment.
-Our experienced criminal law attorney will answer all your questions and concerns you might have about the charges being charged against you and will provide you with as much advice and information as possible so you can have the best possible result in your case that will benefit you.
+You can schedule your appointment with one of our experienced criminal law attorneys via Zoom, Google Meet, email, or in-person at our office.
+During the consultation, our attorney will address all your questions and concerns about the charges you’re facing.
+They offer valuable advice and information to help you achieve the best possible outcome in your case.

 Call us now at (281) 810-9760.